-Modules in Global Business Environment, Marketing, Economics, Accounting and Organisational Behaviour provide a platform for developing knowledge across a variety of international business functions.
+Modules in Global Business Environment, Marketing, Economics and Organisational Behaviour provide a platform for developing knowledge across a variety of international business functions.
 You will also develop your language skills with a focus on professional language skills, improving grammar and increasing your understanding of broader cultural issues.
 You can undertake summer internships and international study tours in your first year.

 business language classes and continue to refine grammatical and oral skills.